rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 queues.
 The partitioning will be done automatically for you, i.e: once you define an exchange as _sharded_, then the supporting queues will be automatically created on every cluster node and messages will be sharded across them.

+## Project Maturity

+This plugin is reasonably mature and known to have production users.

+## Overview

 The following graphic depicts how the plugin works from the standpoint of a publisher and a consumer: